ntgptit/repeatwise/00_docs/01-business-analysis/01-requirements-summary.md

 - Plain text cards only; no images/audio in MVP.
 - No social features; no offline mode.
-- Email/password only (no OAuth) in MVP.
+- Email/username + password only (no OAuth) in MVP.

 ## Assumptions